Happy birthday to Luis Ocaña, who was born on June 9, 1945, and died on May 20, 1994.

 It was there that the young Ocaña took up racing with a local club, which eventually led to him turning professional in 1968 with the Spanish Fagor team and winning the Spanish National Road Championship title that same season.

-The following year he won the prologue and two time trial events, along with the mountains classification, after finishing second in the Vuelta a España.
+The following year he finished second in the Vuelta a Espana, winning the prologue and two time trial events, as well as the mountains classification.

 Yet, a determined Ocaña succeeded in reclaiming the leader’s jersey during the time-trial event on the final day to win his first Grand Tour by almost a minute and a half over Tamames.